FredMaia/fredmaia/README.md

 ### Hi there 👋

-- I’m currently learning web development and Python.
+- I’m currently learning Javascript and Python.